Books about translation

 - Mona Baker (2011) In Other Words: A Coursebook on Translation, 2nd edn; Routledge, 352 pp. A practical and theoretical guide to translation studies.

 - Andrea Tassini (2011) The Translator Training Textbook: Translation Best Practices, Resources & Expert Interviews.
 (CreateSpace Independent Publishing Platform, 292 pp.).
-This textbook, written by the founder of the ‘Certified Translation Professional’ programme, contains free videos, a discussion of ethics, practical career advice, a glossary of critical translation industry terms, and expert interview transcripts from successful translators in the industry.
+This textbook, written by the founder of the ‘Certified Translation Professional’ programme, contains free videos, a discussion of ethics, practical career advice, a glossary of critical translation industry terms, expert interview transcripts from successful translators in the industry and references to other books about translation.

 - David Bellos (2011) Is That a Fish in Your Ear?: Translation and the Meaning of Everything, Particular Books, 400 pp. Covers a variety of topics such as linguistics, philosophy, dictionaries and machine translation, but the academic background of the author sometimes makes the treatment a little pompous.